+On June 29, 2009, we entered into a Research and License agreement with Wyeth Pharmaceuticals, Inc., subsequently acquired by Pfizer, whereby we and Pfizer collaborated on the development of novel human Factor VIIa products and we granted Pfizer the exclusive rights to develop and commercialize the licensed products on a worldwide basis.
 On April 2, 2015, Pfizer notified us that it was exercising its right to terminate the research and license agreement effective June 1, 2015.
 Accordingly, we revised the expected period of performance to end on June 1, 2015, and the deferred revenue balance was fully amortized as of that date.
 On December 8, 2016, we signed a definitive agreement related to the termination of the Pfizer Agreement.
-Pursuant to this termination agreement, Pfizer granted us an exclusive license to Pfizer's proprietary rights for manufacturing materials and processes that apply to Factor VIIa variants, CB 813a and marzeptacog alfa (activated).
+Pursuant to this termination agreement, Pfizer granted us an exclusive license to Pfizer's proprietary rights for manufacturing materials and processes that apply to Factor VIIa variants, CB 813a and MarzAA.
 Pfizer also transferred to us the IND application and documentation related to the development, manufacturing and testing of the Factor VIIa products as well as the orphan drug designation.

 Pursuant to this agreement, we agreed to make contingent cash payments to Pfizer in an aggregate amount equal to up to \$17.5 million, payable upon the achievement of clinical, regulatory and commercial milestones.
 Following commercialization of any covered product, Pfizer would also receive a single-digit royalty on net product sales on a country-by-country basis for a predefined royalty term.
+In February 2018, we paid Pfizer a \$1 million milestone payment based on the dosing of the first patient in the ongoing Phase 2 study.

 In September 2013, we signed a license and collaboration agreement with ISU Abxis pursuant to which we licensed our proprietary human Factor IX products to ISU Abxis for initial development in South Korea.
+Under the agreement, ISU Abxis is responsible for manufacturing, preclinical development activities and clinical development through a proof-of-concept Phase 1/2 study in individuals with hemophilia B that was conducted in South Korea.

-Under the agreement, ISU Abxis is responsible for development and manufacturing of the licensed products through Phase 1/2 clinical trials.
-Until the completion of Phase 1 development, ISU Abxis also has a right of first refusal with respect to commercialization rights for the licensed products in South Korea.
-ISU Abxis paid us an up-front fee of \$1.75 million and is obligated to pay to us contingent milestone-based payments on the occurrence of certain defined development events, none of which have been achieved as of December 31, 2016.
-Collaboration and license revenue related to the ISU Abxis agreement during the years ended December 31, 2016 and 2015 was \$0.4 million and \$0.4 million, respectively, that reflect the amortization of the up-front fee over the estimated period of our performance obligations, which are estimated to conclude in February 2018.
-We had a deferred revenue balance of \$0.3 million as of December 31, 2016 related to the ISU Abxis collaboration.
+We have the sole rights and responsibility for worldwide development, manufacture, and commercialization of Factor IX products after Phase 1/2 development.
+ISU Abxis may exercise its right of first refusal to acquire commercialization rights in South Korea, in which case they would be entitled to profit sharing on worldwide sales.
+ISU Abxis paid us an up-front fee of \$1.75 million and is obligated to pay to us contingent milestone-based payments on the occurrence of certain defined development events, of which two have been achieved as of as of December 31, 2017.
+Collaboration and license revenue related to the ISU Abxis agreement was \$0.3 million and \$0.4 million during the years ended December 31, 2017 and 2016 respectively, that reflect the amortization of the up-front fee over the estimated period of our performance obligations, which concluded in February 2018.
+We received milestone payments from ISU Abxis of \$0.9 million and \$0 during the years ended December 31, 2017, and 2016, respectively, of which we recognized \$0.7 million and \$0 for the years ended December 31, 2017, and 2016, respectively, of which we recognized \$0.7 million and \$0 for the years ended December 31, 2017 and 2016, respectively, of which are recognized over the estimated remaining period of our performance obligation under the agreement.
+We had a deferred revenue balance of \$0.2 million as of December 31, 2017 related to the ISU Abxis collaboration.